MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcategorymgr-enumitemsincategory.md

 # ITfCategoryMgr::EnumItemsInCategory

 ## -description

+Obtains an IEnumGUID interface that enumerates all GUIDs included in the specified category.

 ## -parameters

 ### -param rcatid [in]

 Contains a GUID value that identifies the category to enumerate the items for.

 ### -param ppEnum [out]

 Pointer to an IEnumGUID interface pointer that receives the enumerator.

 ## -returns

 This method can return one of these values.